 Recite is a simple picture quote maker with a large selection of quotes to choose from, ordered by category.
-However, the selection of background images is limited and there’s no way to remove the Recite logo.
+However, the range of background images is limited and there’s no way to remove the Recite logo.
 It’s good for making a quick image quote.

 Mobile Apps for Picture Quotes

-Wordswag for iOS and Android has numerous designer built templates for adding professional looking text to images.
+Wordswag for iOS and Android has many designer built templates for adding professional looking text to images.
 Included are hundreds of quotes, thoughts, and jokes as well as access to around 600,000 free background images from Pixabay.

-As mentioned above, canva doesn’t have inbuilt quotes but creates great looking text of images
+As mentioned above, Canva doesn’t have inbuilt quotes but creates great looking text of images

 *Pixabay uses the Creative Commons designation CC0 Public Domain.
 Virtually the only thing you can’t do is claim the image as your own.

-Do you use one of these tools or others I haven’t mentioned.
+Do you use one of these tools or others I haven’t mentioned?
 If so please let me know by leaving a comment below.